Posted on: July 13, 2018, | By Will, WayKen Project Manager

 SLS -The produced prototypes are easy to be machined such as milling, lathe, drilling etc.

-SLA -The strength of prototype is low so machining is difficult and great care should be taken.
+SLA -The strength of the prototype is low so machining is difficult and great care should be taken.

 7. Resistance to Wear and Tear